 Civilizing Little Monsters, Part II

-As we all know there are definite reasons for setting boundaries for children, but what are they based on?
-They are based on the nature of the child and his needs in becoming a healthy happy and functional person who has survival capabilities.
+The boundaries we set are based on the nature of the child and his needs in becoming a healthy happy and functional person who has survival capabilities.
 Although that was one sentence, there were many crucial ideas in that sentence.

 1. Nature of the child.